Like that sweet babydoll cheeks spotted in Japanese magazines? Now you can easily dupe it in 2 steps with Lioele Blooming Cushion Touch Blusher.

 * pp047 eggplant – This is my favorite color out of the bunch!
 It is a stunning blue-based violet in the Pearl Paint formula that goes so well with my brown eyes!

 Overall, I am more than impressed with these.
-They are exactly what I want in an eyeshadow – great color selection, superb pigmentation, a texture that blends like a dream and awesome staying power.
+They are exactly what I look for in eyeshadows – great color selection, superb pigmentation, a texture that blends like a dream and awesome staying power.
 The pan packaging also allows you to build your own palette for easy travel, not to mention their petite sizes mean the product will never go to waste (I can never hit pan on anything!)

-I’m off to build my next Yaby palette.
-More reviews and swatches to come tonight!
+I’m off to build my next Yaby palette!
+Yay!

 Antique and eggplant is so pretty.
 They are my favourite.
 I like the smaller sizes too because this means that I would have a better chance to use up a product.
 I only hit pan once or twice every 2-3 years.
 Can’t wait for your FOTD using Yaby!